If You’re Making Bread, You Should Know the Different Types of Yeasts

 Active dry yeast takes a bit more time to get the dough to rise.
 Many baking aficionados appreciate the longer rise time of active dry yeast because it can enhance the flavour of the bread or baked goods.
 Like instant yeast, this should be kept in a cool place and once opened, should be refrigerated.

-Don’t forget to check out these bread recipes that you can easily make at home, you can thank us later.
+Check out these bread recipes that you can easily make at home.
 Happy baking!

 Hungry for more?
 Subscribe to our Newsletter